kedacore/keda-docs/content/docs/2.4/scalers/selenium-grid-scaler.md

 **Parameter list:**

-- `url` is graphql url of your Selenium Grid.
+- `url` - Is graphql url of your Selenium Grid.
 Refer to the Selenium Grid's documentation [here](https://www.selenium.dev/documentation/en/grid/grid_4/graphql_support/) to for more info.
-- `browserName` is the name of browser that usually gets passed in the browser capability.
+- `browserName` - Is the name of browser that usually gets passed in the browser capability.
 Refer to the [Selenium Grid's](https://www.selenium.dev/documentation/en/getting_started_with_webdriver/browsers/) and [WebdriverIO's](https://webdriver.io/docs/options/#capabilities) documentation for more info.
-- `browserVersion` is the version of browser that usually gets passed in the browser capability.
+- `browserVersion` - Is the version of browser that usually gets passed in the browser capability.
 This is an optional param and you can ignore it if you are running only one single version of every browser capability.
 Refer to the [Selenium Grid's](https://www.selenium.dev/documentation/en/getting_started_with_webdriver/browsers/) and [WebdriverIO's](https://webdriver.io/docs/options/#capabilities) documentation for more info.

 ### Example